Probate Q&A Series

 • Distribute assets according to will or intestacy law.

-• File final report and close the estate.
+• File final account or other closing document and close the estate.

 Contact Pierce Law Group for Probate Guidance